Skip to Main Content

 Admission With Less Than 2.0 Grade Point Average

 Students who are admitted with less than the minimum 2.0 grade point average are placed on academic probation.
-Special conditions for admission are outlined by the Director of the School, and students must meet these conditions in order to continue their studies in the School of Computing.
+Special conditions for admission are outlined by the Director of the School, and students must meet these conditions to continue their studies in the School of Computing.

 Academic Advising